 Pop singer George Michael, the initiator of the movement of the «Supermodels», was inspired by the photographs taken by Lindbergh for Vogue, to create the iconic video for his song Freedom 90, followed by Gianni Versace, marking the beginning of the era of the celebrity-models, which redefined the image of the new modern woman.
 In the May 2016 issue of the prestigious magazine Art Forum, Lindbergh declares in his interview with journalist Isabel Flower that “a fashion photographer should contribute to defining the image of the contemporary woman or man in their time, to reflect a certain social or human reality. how surrealistic is today’s commercial agenda to retouch all signs of life and of experience, to retouch the very personal truth of the face itself?”

 His work is part of the permanent collections of many Fine Arts museums around the world and has also been shown in prestigious museums and galleries.
-Among these are the Victoria & Albert Museum (London), Centre Pompidou (Paris) and the exhibition 'A Different Vision on FashIon Photography' at Rem Koolhaas’ Kunsthal in Rotterdam (September 2016 - February 2017), as well as solo exhibitions at Hamburger Banhof (Berlin), Bunkamura Museum of Art (Tokyo) and the Pushkin Museum of Fine Arts (Moscow).
+Among these are the Victoria & Albert Museum (London), Centre Pompidou (Paris), Museo Thyssen-Bornemisza (Madrid), the Metropolitan Museum of Art, MoMa's PS1 (New York), as well as solo exhibitions at Hamburger Banhof (Berlin), Bunkamura Museum of Art (Tokyo) and the Pushkin Museum of Fine Arts (Moscow).
+Most recently, he took part in the exhibition 'Alberto Giacometti Beyond Bronze' presented at the Kunsthaus in Zurich, followed by 'Shadow And Substance' at the Gagosian Gallery in London (May-July 2017).
+The exhibition 'A Different Vision on Fashion Photography', initiated by the Kunsthal Rotterdam (September 2016-February 2017), is currently on view at the Kunsthalle München (April-August 2017), before traveling to the Venaria Reale (Torino) in Fall 2017.

 Lindbergh is represented by Gagosian Gallery.
 He currently lives between Paris, Arles and New York.